The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Lost Children/Missing Persons

 Guests should report a missing person to any ballpark staff member, law enforcement officer or at the Fan Accommodation Station immediately.
 Subsequently, efforts will be taken, working closely with the Cincinnati Police, to locate and reunite the missing person.
-To assist with missing children, parents can stop at either Fan Accommodation location or the Bob Evans Kids Club Clubhouse in the Fan Zone to pick up a wristband for their child to wear during their visit.
+To assist with missing children, parents can stop at either Fan Accommodation location or the Reds Heads Clubhouse in the Fan Zone to pick up a wristband for their child to wear during their visit.
 Parents can fill in their name, their child's name, and their phone number to assist Cincinnati Police and Security in the reunification process.

 Luxury Suite Rentals

 Whether you are hosting important clients or celebrating special occasions with family or friends, the suites at Great American Ball Park provide an intimate, first-class game experience unlike anywhere else in the ballpark.
-Accommodating up to 16 guests, Great American Ball Park's Luxury Suites amenities include; indoor and outdoor seating, outstanding views of the playing field, elegant finished entertainment area including buffet counter, bar, refrigerator and ice maker, gourmet food and beverage options, personal Suite Attendant and a private suite entrance & restroom.
+Accommodating up to 16 guests, Great American Ball Park's Luxury Suites amenities include: all-inclusive food and beverage, indoor and outdoor seating, outstanding views of the playing field, elegant finished entertainment area including buffet counter, bar, refrigerator and ice maker, gourmet food and beverage options, personal Suite Attendant and a private suite entrance & restroom.
 For more information about luxury suites options, please contact Reds Premium at (513) 765-7210 or reds.com/premium.
-The sale and consumption of all alcoholic beverages is subject to Ohio law.
-The Reds reserve the right to limit consumption and/or sale of alcoholic beverages at events.

 Machine Room Grille

-Located in the left-field corner on the second level, the Machine Room is a dedication to the Big Red Machine, the Reds teams that dominated baseball in the 1970s.
+Located in the left-field corner on the second level, the Machine Room is a dedication to the Big Red Machine, the Reds teams that dominated baseball in the 1970's.
 This spacious bar and grille has a blue-collar feel, much like the Reds team of the era.
 Brick and steel finishes, with an exposed ceiling, set the tone.
-Additional features of the brewpub include a mini electronic scoreboard, a variety of different seating options for you and your group, mock foul poles, outside seats, the zamboni used at Cinergy Field, arcade games from Scene75 Entertainment, and plenty of Reds memorabilia.
+Additional features of the brewpub include a mini electronic scoreboard, a variety of different seating options for you and your group, mock foul poles, outside seats, the zamboni used at Cinergy Field and plenty of Reds memorabilia.
 Dishes are your typical sports bar offerings.
 The Machine Room Grille opens when Ball Park gates open.
 Enjoy the Machine Room Grille today!

 Machine Room Patio